 USAF MILITARY CEMETERY IPSWICH

-IPSWICH, QLD DURING WW2
+IPSWICH, QLD DURING WWII

 USAF Military Cemetery at Ipswich, November 1945